brendaetchevarne/SQL-filters-Lab/README.md

 ## 🧠 Skills Learned

-- SQL query construction and logic filtering
+- SQL query construction and logic filtering.
-- Threat investigation using datasets
+- Threat investigation using datasets.
-- Pattern matching with `LIKE` and wildcards
+- Pattern matching with `LIKE` and wildcards.
-- Data analysis for login activity and employee information
+- Data analysis for login activity and employee information.

 ## 🛠️ Tools Used